exeBIOS/exeBIOS/README.md

-## About Me
+# Who Am I ?
 - 👋 Hi, I’m @exeBIOS
 - 👀 I’m interested in computer science: AI, Cybersecurity, Blockchain, etc...
-- 🌱 I’m currently learning the basics of Networking and Computer science: Linux, Windows server, git, java, python, html, etc...
+- 🌱 I’m currently learning the basics of Networking and Computer science: Linux, Windows server, Git, Java, Python, HTML, Cisco, etc...
 - 🤝 I’m looking to collaborate on social projects: i want to make the computer world easier to understand and make it so anyone can come and join our community.
 - 📫 Want to reach me?
 I'm on social medias @exebios.